 This will enable our dialogue to remain confidential.

-Thank you for taking the time to read and I look forward to hearing from you.
+Thanks for taking the time to read.
+I look forward to hearing from you.

 Training, qualifications & experience